openmeteo/enhydris/doc/dev/database.rst

       A boolean field showing whether the station is automatic.

    .. attribute:: enhydris.models.Station.start_date

-   .. attribute:: enhydris.models.Station.end_date
+                  enhydris.models.Station.end_date

-      An optional pair of dates indicating when the station started and stopped working.
+      An optional pair of dates indicating was installed and abolished.

    .. attribute:: enhydris.models.Station.overseers

       The overseers are the persons who are or have been responsible for each meteorological station in the past.
-In the case of traditional (not automatic) stations, this means the weather observers.
+In the case of manual (not automatic) stations, this means the weather observers.
 At a given time, each station has only one observer.
-      This is a many-to-many field, through model :class:`~enhydris.models.Overseer`.
+This is a many-to-many field, through model
+      :class:`~enhydris.models.Overseer`.

 .. class:: enhydris.models.Overseer

    .. attribute:: enhydris.models.Overseer.station

       A foreign key to :class:`~enhydris.models.Station`.

    .. attribute:: enhydris.models.Overseer.person

       A foreign key to :class:`~enhydris.models.Person`.

    .. attribute:: enhydris.models.Overseer.is_current

-         A boolean value indicating whether this person is the current observer.
+      A boolean value indicating whether this person is the current overseer.
 For current overseers, the
-         :attr:`~enhydris.models.Overseer.end_date` below must
+      :attr:`~enhydris.models.Overseer.end_date` below must be null;
-         be null;
       however, a null end_date could also mean that the end_date is unknown, not necessarily that the overseer is the current overseer.

    .. attribute:: enhydris.models.Overseer.start_date

-      .. attribute:: enhydris.models.Overseer.end_date
+                  enhydris.models.Overseer.end_date

 .. class:: enhydris.models.InstrumentType(Lookup)